 Be aware of fake fees

 If you’ve actually won a prize from PCH, you are not required to pay fees or taxes when you receive your prize money.
 No taxes are owed before income or prizes are received.
 You pay this when idling your taxes for the year or via estimated payments.
-If someone sends you part of the money and asks you to wire some back or claims you’ve won millions but just need to pay for some fees upfront, never ever send them money.
+If someone sends you part of the money and asks you to wire some back or claims you’ve won millions but need to pay some fees upfront, never send them money.
 They’re trying to scam you.

 Real checks don’t require your PII